-Making Belfast 'welcoming, safe, fair and inclusive for all' is particularly important in the city's publicly accessible on spaces.
-Well designed and managed green and blue rastructure reinforces and enhances local character, and create a strong identity with interest and distinctiveness.
+Making Belfast 'welcoming, safe, fair and inclusive for all' is particularly important in the city's publicly accessible open spaces.
+Well designed and managed green and blue infrastructure reinforces and enhances local character, and can create a strong identity with interest and distinctiveness.

-social cohesion and safety
+Social cohesion and safety